-Ball Check Valves are installed in the discharge line from a waste water or sewage pump.
-The valve ensures that the effluent does not drain back into the wet well or sewage pit after the pump stops.
+Ball check valves ensure that the effluent does not drain back into the wet well or sewage pit after the pump stops.
 This protects the pump from damage resulting from running backwards and hydraulic shock.
-Energy cost are reduced by eliminating the re-pumping of fluid which would otherwise drain back from the discharge line into the wet well after each pumping cycle.
+Energy costs are reduced by eliminating the re-pumping of fluid which would otherwise drain back from the discharge line into the wet well after each pumping cycle.

 Ball Check Valves

-The full-ported valve seat is uniquely designed allowing the ball to seat leak-tight without getting wedge into the valve seat when stopping reverse flow.
-The key reasons for selecting a ball type check valves are there long term, trouble free performance.
+The full-ported valve seat is uniquely designed allowing the ball to seat leak-tight without getting wedged into the valve seat when stopping reverse flow.
+The key reason for selecting a ball type check valves are the long term, trouble free performance.
 The ball rolls during operation and changes position with each cycle ensuring the ball never seats in the exact same position twice.

 The ball is a self-cleaning, anti-roping design which prevents modern trash from clogging or interfering with its operation by ensuring nothing can build-up down-stream from the self-cleaning ball.
-Making them an ideal valve for submersible wastewater lift stations and sewage pumps applications involving viscous liquids or slurries.
-The valve’s access port provides ease of maintenance without removal of the valve from the line.
+This makes them an ideal valve for submersible wastewater lift stations and sewage pumps applications involving viscous liquids or slurries.
+The valve’s access port provides ease-of maintenance without removal of the valve from the line.

-There are two different types of ball check valves.
+There are two different types of ball check valves: Sinking ball & floating ball.

 Sinking Ball Check Valves